-How do I use Dynatrace with Amazon ECS?
+How Do I Use Dynatrace With Amazon ECS?

-To integrate Dynatrace with Amazon ECS, you’ll set up an ECS cluster and deploy the Dynatrace OneAgent as a sidecar container within your ECS task definitions.
-The following example demonstrates how to achieve this setup.
+To integrate Dynatrace with Amazon ECS, you need to set up an ECS cluster and deploy the Dynatrace OneAgent.
+Follow these steps to achieve this integration:

 import * as pulumi from "@pulumi/pulumi";